kjartako/MS_VAR/README.md

 See the wiki for detailed instructions.

-The code assumes that the R-packages rstan, coda and MASS are installed.
+The code assumes that the R-packages rstan and coda are installed.